Advertisement

 You should try a natural remedy, like ginger.

-C'erano, tipo, venti persone.
+C'erano tipo venti persone.

-There were, like, 20 people.
+There were like 20 people.

 L'aperitivo comincia tra tipo trenta minuti.

-The aperitivo starts in like, thirty minutes.
+The aperitivo starts in like thirty minutes.

 Just be warned: just like 'like', saying tipo is a little bit addictive.

 Do you have a favourite Italian word you'd like us to feature?
-If so, please email our editor Jessica Phelan with your suggestion.
+If so, please email us with your suggestion.

 More